 However, despite her somewhat negative experience using her fake ID, she still believes that what she did was a much better option than going out and getting an actual fake ID card.
 “If you don’t mess up the questions like I did, you’ll probably get in without any problems,” she says.

-Karasik sits with a beer at Ryerson’s campus pub, Ram in the Rye.
+Denis sits with a beer at Ryerson’s campus pub, Ram in the Rye.
 Though he has been legal for over a year now, he never takes it for granted that he is able to use his real ID when he wants to order a drink, and not be questioned every time he does so.

 “The legal age to be an adult is 18, so I think a lot of people feel like they should be entitled to make decisions for themselves, and be able to purchase alcohol at the age of 18 as well,” says Churilov.
 “People just get tempted with that—you’re officially an adult but you are still restricted in what you can and cannot do.
 I feel like a lot of people don’t really take well to that and choose to get fake IDs instead of waiting for their 19th birthday.”

-Karasik recalls the first time he used his real ID when he went out for his nineteenth birthday, and the feeling of freedom that came along with being able to order a drink with his real ID.
+Denis recalls the first time he used his real ID when he went out for his nineteenth birthday, and the feeling of freedom that came along with being able to order a drink with his real ID.
 He had a great feeling of relief knowing that he no longer has to worry about his ID being accepted and will never have to forego a night of clubbing for a night of binge watching Netflix.
-Karasik had to wait until the beginning of second year to be able to legally drink, and through all of the issues he had with his various fake IDs, he’s glad he can finally throw them all out.
+Denis had to wait until the beginning of second year to be able to legally drink, and through all of the issues he had with his various fake IDs, he’s glad he can finally throw them all out.

-*Name has been changed to protect anonymity.
+*Names have been omitted and changed respectively to protect anonymity.